 The Southern Devil Scorpion is the only scorpion species found in Kentucky.
 It is common in Southeastern Kentucky, where it lives under rocks and logs.
-These scorpions are small (less than 3"), slow-moving and will thrive in captivity under the proper conditions, including high humidity and relatively low temperatures.
+These scorpions are small (less than 3"), slow-moving and will thrive in captivity under the proper conditions, including proper humidity and temperature.

-Stings: Like all scorpions, the Southern Devil Scorpion possesses a stinger on the ends of its tail, and should not be handled.
+Stings: Like all scorpions, the Southern Devil Scorpion possesses a stinger on the endof its tail, and should not be handled.
 The stings are not very painful, however, and the venom is only dangerous to people with severe allergic reactions.

 Container: A container about half the size of a shoebox is large enough to house 1-5 Southern Devil Scorpions.
-The lid should be escape proof, and should allow some ventilation while maintaining a high humidity.
+The lid should be escape proof, and should allow some ventilation while maintaining some humidity.

-Housing Features: Southern Devil Scorpions need 2-3 inches of moist garden soil.
-Make sure the soil is free of pesticides and fertilizers.
+Housing Features: Southern Devil Scorpions need 1-2 inches of bedding, such potting soil or coconut "reptile bedding."
+Make sure any bedding is free of pesticides and fertilizers.
 Scorpions also need hiding places, such as dried leaves, pieces of moss, or chunks of bark.
-The container should be kept humid enough for the soil to stay damp.
-If the soil gets dry after a few days, adjust the lid to reduce evaporation.
+The bedding should be mostly dry, but keep a small amount (such as one corner) damp by adding water every few days.
 Clean the cage by removing any uneaten food or moldy leaves.

 Food: The best food for Southern Devil Scorpions are small (1/2") "pinhead" crickets, available at most pet stores.